 C7 The Application is for a plant site greater than 2.0 ha; or

-See interpretation of a “gas processing plant” in the for a definition of plant site.
+See interpretation of a “gas processing plant” in the Drilling and Production Regulation for a definition of plant site.

 C8 An Application for a new well site pad for multiple wells.